OpenSmallworld/nv-tilecacher/README.md

-  -r, --reportinterval number   The reporting interval for progress (integer) -p, --connectionpooling       Use connection pooling -v, --verbose                 Output information verbosely
+  -r, --reportinterval number   The reporting interval for progress (integer) -p, --connectionpooling       Use connection pooling -v, --verbose                 Output information verbosely -s, --sockettimeout number    The timeout period for the socket connection in seconds (default 120)
  ```

 ### Notes on command line options